cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## How To Compile And Run It

 On a terminal one can compile a simulation by a make file provided.
-Then one can run the simulation by a bash script provided.
-Terminal/command lines are:
+Then one can run the simulation by executing the executable generated, KMC.
+This will print the result to the terminal or command prompt.
+In practice, we redirect the output to an output file to save the data run.

 $ make

-$ bash run_deformation.sl
+$ ./KMC > KMC.out

 [Back To The Top](#PHYS516FINAL)